mighty-gerbils/gerbil/doc/reference/misc.md

   v          := u8vector
-  i          := integer; offset index in v endianness := endianness symbol; the endianness of the byte represent of the integer size       := integer; the size of the integer in bytes
+  i          := integer; offset index in v endianness := endianness symbol; the endianness of the binary representation of the integer size       := integer; the size of the integer in bytes

 ```